TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/biss_c_design.md

 #### Implementation for Multi Channel with Encoders of Different Make
 Each of PRU, TX-PRU and RTU-PRU handle one channel in this configuration Enbale load share mode in case of multi make encoders.

-\image html biss_multichannel_different_make.png "PRU, EnDat module Integration for 'Multi Channel with Encoders of Different Make' configuration"
+\image html biss_multichannel_different_make.png "PRU, BiSS-C module Integration for 'Multi Channel with Encoders of Different Make' configuration"

 ####	Firmware Architecture